+I am a mother that is not comfortable with mess.
+I don’t like noise or chaos either.
+And yet, I’m learning to adapt.
 In fact, when I read Recipes for Play by Rachel Sumner and Ruth Mitchener (The Experiment, September 2014), I started actually getting excited about trying out some of the activities and crafts mentioned.

 The Great Gilly Hopkins is not an easy book to read.
 Gilly is a child in a difficult situation.
 She is a child without a family, moved through the foster care system.
 She does not make it easy for her foster parents, because she believes that her mother loves her and needs her.
 She dreams

 This week’s Cybils batch includes some fantastic books.
 I’ve decided to focus on some that are (more or less) based on the concepts of Friends and Telling Stories.
 These are common themes for picture books, and these books I list below are some fantastic examples.